 The 11,000-square-foot Berkeley Café features a world-class dining experience with indoor and outdoor seating for more than 425.
 SAGE Dining Services provides lunch for Middle and Upper Division students daily from 11:30 - 1:15.
 Additionally, breakfast is served for Upper Division students and faculty.

-As Berkeley continues its rapid transition to becoming an Apple school, the newly-renovated Technology Center is an epicenter for creative integration of high-tech learning tools.
+As Berkeley continues its rapid transition to becoming an Apple school, the Doyle Technology Commons, home to the Technology Center, is an epicenter for creative integration of high-tech learning tools.
 Teachers and students visit the Laxer Family Technology Lobby and the Brownstein Family Instructional Room to explore the latest in instructional technology.
 The Technology Center is also a central location for all forms of support with digital technology.
 Student Technology Ambassadors and technology staff provide support in the Technology Center and across the Berkeley campus.
 The Technology Center draws students and teachers who wish to experience its rich variety of virtual reality devices and programable robots.